 Meet the Team

 Founded in the summer of 2016, Lifeafterhummus is Community Benefit Society (FCA registration number 7808) is BME-Led, run with the help of our amazing local volunteers without whom we just wouldn't be able to function.
-Farrah Rainfly is the Operations Manager, Sharmin is our primary coordinator are our part-time Centre Coordinators are Sarah, Joanne and Aisha.
+Farrah Rainfly is the Operations Manager, Maz Loaiza is our centre coordinator.
 We have a volunteer board of directors.
 You can find out more about the society on the Mutuals Public Society: https://mutuals.fca.org.uk/Search/Society/7723.
-We are also a member of the Cooperatives UK.
+We are also a member of the Cooperatives UK, a member of the Independent Food Aid Network (IFAN), Tackling Poverty Network (Camden Council), Camden Food Partnership (Camden Council), Camden Climate Alliance (Camden Council).

 Farrah Rainfly - Operations Manager and volunteer